payout-one/developers/docs/use-cases/simple-payment.md

 5. Redirect customer to redirect url from url from `checkout_url` attribute from response.
 6. Customer is redirected to redirect url after process of payment is successful or failed.
 Redirect url is defined in step with creating checkout as `redirect_url` attribute.
-7. Information about state of checkout, customer payment is not delivered with redirection but asynchronous with Webhook POST callback.
+7. Information about state of checkout / customer payment is not delivered with redirection but asynchronously with Webhook POST callback.
 This callback is sent to notify url.
-It's required to verify signature to verify call is from Payout System.
+It's required to verify signature to verify that call is coming from Payout System.
 Signature has to be generated manually and compared with signature from `signature` attribute from webhooks.
-They have to be exact same.
+They have to be exactly the same.
-   Webhook with suck checkout:
+   Webhook with successful checkout:
    ```json
    {
        "data":